MichalLytek/type-graphql/docs/resolvers.md

 ## Resolvers inheritance

-Inheritance of resolver classes is an advanced topic covered in [interfaces and inheritance docs](interfaces-and-inheritance.md#resolvers-inheritance).
+Inheritance of resolver classes is an advanced topic covered in [resolvers inheritance docs](inheritance.md#resolvers-inheritance).

 ## Examples